RMC EMPLOYEE FORUM

 FAQs for RMC Employees:

-If the County and HCA successfully complete the agreement for the County to buy RMC, the County is committed to offering employment to all eligible employees at RMC.
+The County is committed to offering employment to all eligible employees at RMC.
 Because the County is a well-regarded and stable employer, offering very competitive wages and benefits, we are hopeful that most current RMC staff will decide to continue to work at RMC when it is operated by the County.

 The County recently updated its Merit System Rules which will simplify the transition of RMC employees into County employment compared with the process that was used following the County’s acquisition of O’Connor and St. Louise hospitals in 2019.
 Based on a new Merit System Rule (Sec.
 A25-89), to be appointed in a County job, RMC employees will need to: